KurbiHealth/provideradmin/README.md

 TO DO
 ---
-* ADD TO CONFIGURATION PAGE:
- * icon - top left
- * icon - avatar
- * welcome message (top left)
- * color of line under chat box
-* need to add a user record for chat user at some point
- * CREATE A USER RECORD FROM THE CHAT ROOM DATA??????
- * OR HAVE A CRON JOB THAT DID IT ALREADY????
- * OR HAVE A STAMPLAY TASK THAT DOES THAT WHEN THE CHATROOM IS SAVED????
- * OR ADD A FUNCTION TO THE CHATBOT TO CREATE A USER RECORD WHEN IT SAVES THE CHATBOT????
 * add a 2nd chat box for Kurbi's customer support use??
 * add ability to add tags (hashtags) to (qCodes?) in script
 * refactor directories so we can remember where to find code
-* in demo script, choosing back pain and longer then a week, the script hangs, check .js file
-* improve the reply experience in provider app by showing replies in teh chatroom showView.
-Fix how conversationId is saved in replies (currently shows as array), and fix 'referenced_list' in showView model.
 * get articles tied to a user, and only show articles for currently logged in user

 INSTALLATION